Generalscan/SDK-Demo-Java/README.md

 ## Import SDK into android studio project
 1) Copy the SDK aar file to app/libs
-2) Add the flatDir setting Gradlee configuration to your Android project.
+2) Add the flatDir setting Gradle configuration to your Android project.
 In your root `build.gradle` file:
 ```groovy
 allprojects {
 	repositories